-Each year, the Digital Islamic Studies Curriculum (DISC) hosts a Distinguished Lecture featuring a prominent scholar speaking about issues related to global Islamic studies.
-These events are presented by the Andrew W. Mellon Foundation, the University of Michigan, and the Islamic Studies Program, a member of the International Institute.
+Each year, the Digital Islamic Studies Curriculum (DISC) hosts a Distinguished Lecture featuring a prominent scholar or public figure speaking about issues related to Islamic studies.
+These events are presented by the Andrew W. Mellon Foundation, the University of Michigan, and the Global Islamic Studies Center (GISC), a member of the International Institute.

 Wednesday, October 26, 2016